One of the Nation’s Largest Celery Growers

 Back End Development / Dev Ops / Digital Product Strategy / Front End Development / Innovation Strategy / Systems design / UX/UI Design / Web Application Development

-In early 2020, we were introduced to one of the nation’s leading growers and processors of fresh vegetables — let’s call them The Farm.
-The Farm was consistently launching new products under their consumer brand to help make eating and cooking with fresh veggies easier for everyone.
-Their research and development team was ready to uplevel.
+In early 2020, we were introduced to one of the nation’s leading growers and processors of fresh vegetables.
+They were consistently launching new products under their consumer brand to help make eating and cooking with fresh veggies easier for everyone, and the research and development team was ready to uplevel.

 In other words: they needed a web app.